 Enter the water from a firm gradual slope.
-If the water is deep enough for the vehicle to float, (NOTE: If the vehicle is equipped with a ROPS, unlatch all seatbelts.)
+(NOTE: If the vehicle is equipped with a ROPS, unlatch all seatbelts.)

 Use only part throttle when traveling through water.
 Full throttle only results in excessive turbulence, not higher speeds.

 The vehicle is steered by a combination of pulling on the right bar and pushing on the left to steer right or vise-versa to travel left.
 The turning radius is somewhat greater in water, and the vehicle does not respond to changes in direction as quickly as it does on land.
 Turning in water may be more effective in Low gear.